canjs/canjs/guides/models.md

 can.fixture is not included with the base CanJS package.
-It's a good practice to keep it separate from your production CanJS library, which is why we downloaded it from its CDN in a separate script tag, rather than including it with our custom download. *If you use can.fixture during development, remember to remove it once you are connecting to your REST services*.
+It's a good practice to keep it separate from your production CanJS library, which is why we downloaded and used it a separate script tag, rather than including it with our custom download. *If you use can.fixture during development, remember to remove it once you need to connect to your REST services*.

 Let's create a fixture that will respond to our requests for menu item data.
 Create another file in the models folder called *fixtures.js*.
 Add the